 Photo by Paul Caron

-I started my creative journey around 1996 with level design (in DOS games like Duke3D) – followed by hacking, web design and drumming (mostly hardcore punk).
-Around 2004, I became interested in interactive (and non-linear / improvised) music, gaining a BA & MA in Music Technology at the HKU Arts University.
+I started my creative journey around 1996 with level design (in DOS games like Duke3D) – followed by hacking, web design and drums (mostly hardcore punk).

 As a composer, I often focus on fusions of avant-garde classical music and club music.
-This drove me to initiate my Rutger Muller Ensemble – featuring interdisciplinary (music & theatre) improvisers Wen Chin Fu and Josephine Bode.
-In 2014, We collaborated with creative codersNAP Labs on an A/Vperformance for Amsterdam’s Muziekgebouw.
+With improvisers Wen Chin Fu and Josephine Bode, I formed Rutger Muller Ensemble.
+In 2014, We collaborated with creative coders NAP Labs on an audio-visual performance for Amsterdam’s Muziekgebouw.

 I’m fascinated by mysticism, music’s ability to sound meditative and uncanny at the same time.
 I aim to discover the beauty and dark energy on the bleeding edge between tranquility and friction.
 It has me continuously exploring types of spirituality found in avant-classical music, non-western traditions and club music.